jeromecoupe/webstoemp/src/blogposts/2019-08-17-headless-cms-graphql-api-eleventy.md

 - Jamstack
 ---

+## The many flavors of headless CMSes

+If you want to add [a headless CMS](https://headlesscms.org/) to a JAMstack website, you have the choice between two approaches: Git-backed or API driven.

+Both will present content creators with a familiar graphical interface, but what happens behind the scene when content is created, modified or deleted is quite different.

+### Git-backed headless CMSes

+Git-backed CMSes like [Netlify CMS](https://www.netlifycms.org/) or [Forestry](https://forestry.io/) will save your content in text files and commit them to your git repository.
+This is my favourite approach for the following reasons:

+- content and code share the same workflow
+- content is version controlled by git with a clear history
+- content in the form of text files (markdown, yaml, etc.) is highly portable

-## API based headless CMS
+### API driven headless CMSes

-I generally go with a git-based CMS like [Netlify CMS](https://www.netlifycms.org/) or [Forestry](https://forestry.io/) for JAMstack projects.
-That being said, there are cases where, in my opinion, an API-based headless CMS makes more sense.
-For example, if your data needs to be consumed by various platforms or if your data models are highly relational, using text files might not be ideal.
+API driven CMSes like [Contentful](https://www.contentful.com/) or [DatoCMS](https://www.datocms.com/) will save your content in a database in the cloud and make it available through an API.
+GraphQL is quickly a becoming popular way to query and consume those APIs.
+In my optinion this API driven approach is interesting when:

+- content is consumed by various platforms
+- the project needs highly relational content models

+## Project goals and structure

+[Eleventy](https://www.11ty.io/) (11ty), which is quickly becoming my static site generator of choice, can handle both approaches fairly elegantly and with a minimal amount of efforts.
+Querying a GraphQL API and using the returned data to generate static pages is actually a strightforward and simple process.
+Who knew?

-[A whole bunch of API driven headless CMSes](https://headlesscms.org/) are available on the market, and a lot of them offer GraphQL as a query language.
-[DatoCMS](https://www.datocms.com/) is a solution I have recommended to clients in the past.
+[DatoCMS](https://www.datocms.com/) is a headless CMS I have recommended to clients in the past.
 Pricing and options are fair, it is very flexible, it handles locales elegantly and has good developer and user experiences.

-That being said, this methodology is applicable with any headless CMS offering a GraphQL API.
+Although this blogpost is geared towards DatoCMS, this methodology is applicable with any headless CMS offering a GraphQL API.

-## Project structure

-Here is the folder architecture we will be working with:
+Here is the folder architecture we will be working with in Eleventy, which is a farly basic one:

 ```text
 +-- src